Hustle/pecs/README.md

 Commands:
-  pecs clusters                Get list of clusters pecs services                Get list of services in a cluster pecs release                 Update service(s) with new image pecs rollback                Roll back service(s) pecs bump                    Rolling restart a service across a cluster
+  pecs clusters                Get list of clusters pecs services                Get list of services in a cluster pecs updateAgents            Update all ECS agents in a cluster pecs release                 Update service(s) with new image pecs rollback                Roll back service(s) pecs bump                    Rolling restart a service across a cluster